“What’s it really like to run a business as a life coach?” you ask.

 We have breakfast together as a family.
 I stay in my pajamas as long as possible.
-My husband leaves for work, and I hang out with our daughter a little longer.
-We read books, dismantle and then pull apart her train set, dance in the kitchen to the Dixie Chicks.
-Then I drop her off at daycare, and I’m usually home and ready for my day by 10am.
+My daughter colors, reads books, sometimes we dance in the kitchen to the Dixie Chicks.
+Either my husband or myself drop her off at school, and some mornings I have one of two chiropractic appointments that I pop in for, each week.
+I’m usually home and ready to rock the day by 10am.

 Pleasure: With a few exceptions—launches or times when I’m on a deadline for a project—I adhere to a “Pleasure, First” work policy.
 Nope, nothing saucy in that statement (though hey, now that I think of it, that could also be an interesting way to start the workday), but rather I start my workday with something that brings me pleasure, which is usually writing but other times can be camping out on the couch with a stack of Triathlete Magazine back issues, calling a friend I haven’t talked to in awhile, doodling with Micron pens, or hanging out with a favorite book.

 Work: Each month, I look at what I’ve got going on for the month and identify the top five things that I want to get done that month.
 I hang that on a wall in my office, somewhere really visible.
-In Basecamp, I break those five things into to-do lists that Adrianne has access to, and I delegate some of those lists to her.
+In Basecamp, I break those five things into to-do lists that someone on the team has access to, and I delegate some of those lists.
 Work tasks range from changing something on the backend of my website to writing to creating graphics to setting up newsletters to being interviewed for podcasts.
 I’m usually working between 11am and 4pm, with a break for lunch.

 Money: I’m a fan of the idea that we are all in our relationship with our money.
 If I’m in relationship with something, I need to give it respect, time, attention, validation, and listen closely to what it needs.
 My worst money habit?
-Not planning for paying taxes at a measured pace throughout the year, and then needing to pull big sums of cash out of savings when the deadline officially looms.
+Getting the bills paid, and not reserving for pleasure.
 My best money habit?
 I’m not big on emotional spending; I feel very clear that if I’m feeling crappy, spending money on stuff that I don’t really need is not likely to make me feel better.

-Connection: My business and life BFFs, Valerie and Rachael, are my go-to women for reporting something I’m frustrated with, something I’m celebrating, something I’m trying to figure out.
+Connection: My business and life BFF, Valerie is my go-to for reporting something I’m frustrated with, something I’m celebrating, something I’m trying to figure out.
 We Vox and text about business, relationships, and all of life in-between.
 I’m also in communication with the CLCC Leadership Team and with other colleagues, I am a fan of the impromptu Skype coffee date.
 Scheduling calls, for some reason, always brings up this feeling of constraint—I don’t like the feeling of something I have to do at a set time—so I rarely have them and usually, instead, I end up jamming with friends at random.

 Triathlon training: By 3:00 in the afternoon, my attention is moving to how I’ll wrap up the day and what workout is scheduled.
 My training schedule is long run on Mondays, Master’s swim followed by spin class on Tuesday evenings, a shorter run on Wednesdays, a distance swim on Thursdays, a distance bike ride followed by a short run on Fridays, and vinyasa flow yoga on either Friday or Sunday.
 I try to get all of my training done during 9-5 working hours.
 My very wise friend who is an informal triathlon coach/mentor has told me that I’m not doing enough targeted training specifically for speed drills or strength, but c’est la vie—adding those in would mean time taken away from work or my family, and I’m clear about my priorities.